GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/videos/index.md

 {% endColumn %}
 {% Column %}
 <strong>Mar 18, 2022.
 Run time: 6:15</strong>
-The Protected Audience API is a Privacy Sandbox API to serve remarketing and custom audience use cases, designed so it cannot be used by third parties to track user browsing behavior across sites.
+The Protected Audience API (formerly FLEDGE) is a Privacy Sandbox API to serve remarketing and custom audience use cases, designed so it cannot be used by third parties to track user browsing behavior across sites.
 Sam Dutton of the Chrome team provides a walkthrough of the demo available for the API.
 {% endColumn %}
 {% endColumns %}